openid/fapi/fapi-2_0-security-profile.md

 Possible mitigations for this are:

-1. Resource servers uses short-lived DPoP nonces to reduce the time window where a request can be replayed
+1. Resource servers use short-lived DPoP nonces to reduce the time window where a request can be replayed.
-2. Resource servers implement replay prevention using the `jti` header as explained in [@!RFC9449]
+2. Resource servers implement replay prevention using the `jti` header as explained in [@!RFC9449].
-3. Replay of an altered request can be prevented by using signed resource requests as per FAPI Message Signing
+3. Replay of an altered request can be prevented by using signed resource requests as per FAPI Message Signing.
-4. Consider MTLS sender-constraining instead of DPoP
+4. Consider MTLS sender-constraining instead of DPoP.

 These mitigations may have potential complexity, performance or scalability trade-offs.
 Attacker type A7 represents a powerful attacker and mitigations may not be necessary for many ecosystems.